BattletechModders/StrategicOperations/README.md

 `Description` - as any other Ability Description

+`CMDPilotOverride` - string. if present and not "", lists ID of pilotDef for pilot that will use this unit.

 `ActivationCooldown` - int, turn cooldown to use the ability again

 `NumberOfUses` - int, number of times the ability can be used in a given contract (set to -1 or remove for unlimited uses)